 - Trisapawakarm Village Complex in the Chiangdao District of Chiangmai Province.

 - New Life Village Complex in the Lee District of Lampoon Province.

-- The Halfway Home Village in the Hangdong District of Chiangmai Province.
+- The Halfway Home Village in Hangdong District of Chiangmai Province.

-The New Life Foundation aims to assist, support and urge members to gradually stand on their own feet.
+The New Life Foundation assists and supports members to gradually stand on their own feet.

 The New Life Foundation is a charity organisation without religious, political or government affiliation resulting in a harmonious mix of Buddhists and Christian members amongst our villagers.

 In 1955, an American volunteer called Mr Robert M. Wolf, wanted to help lepers recover from this disease and return their lives back to normal.
 He urged those affected by this debilitating disease to set-up their own village to enable them to help each other as members of the same community.
 With the support from both the Thai and American governments, the New Life Foundation was established in 1964.